Adolf Brudes

 Adolf Brudes von Breslau (15 October 1899 – 5 November 1986) was a Formula One driver from Germany and a member of German nobility.
 He started racing motorcycles in 1919.
 As an owner of a BMW and Auto Union dealership in Breslau, he had the opportunities to go racing, which he did from 1928 onwards, initially in hillclimbs.
 After World War II wiped out his business, he moved to Berlin and for a while became a mechanic, wherever he could find jobs.
-However he soon was back racing, and he continued until 1968, in hillclimbs – an amazing career of 49 years!
+However he soon was back racing, and he continued until 1968, in hillclimbs (a career of 49 years).
 He participated in one World Championship Grand Prix, the 1952 Großer Preis von Deutschland, but scored no championship points.
 He also participated in several non-Championship Formula One races.

-Pre-War Career
+Pre-war career

 Adolf was born in Kotulin, near Breslau.
 Today, Breslau is known as Wrocław, and is in Poland.
 Back in 1899, it was part of the German Reich.

 He began his racing career on two wheels as early as 1919.
 Between 1924 and 1927, he was the master mechanic and works rider for motorcycle manufacturer Victoria.
 In 1925, the company added a Root blower to their 2-cylinder ohv 597cc flat engine.
 A year later, Brudes set a Land Speed Record of 102½ mph (165 km/h), riding one of these bikes.

 Adolf wished to race at a higher level, and with that in mind, he started racing cars alongside the bikes in 1928.
 He purchased a Bugatti Type 37A with which he went hillclimbing mostly in Poland, taking a number of overall and class victories.
 Meanwhile, he established a BMW and Auto Union dealership in Breslau.
 By 1934, he had added a Bugatti Type 35B and a MG C-type to his stable, and it was with the MG, he scored a class victory in the 1934 Eifelrennen at the Nürburgring.

 1936 saw Adolf take part on an Auto Union driver evaluation test, but the driver when to another driver.
 Not to be put off by this set back, he acquired a BMW 328.
 After some excellent results, he earns himself place in their works squad of the 1938 Spa 24 Hours race.
 Partnered by Paul Heinemann, the finish fourth overall, second in class.
 Also would also go on to record a podium finish in the 1940 Mille Miglia.
 The race ran over a shortened course, under the title of Gran Premio Bescia delle Mille Miglia.
 Brudes was paired with Ralph Röese in a BMW 328 spider, finished third.